2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

 7.1 - The title of SRHF1 Champion Driver is awarded to the driver who has scored the highest number of Drivers Championship points, taking into consideration all the results obtained during the events which have actually taken place.

-7.2 - The title of SRHF1 Champion Team is awarded to the team who has scored the highest number of Teams Championship points, taking into consideration all the results obtained during the events which have actually taken place.
+7.2 - The title of SRHF1 Champion Team is awarded to the team that has scored the highest number of Teams Championship points, taking into consideration all the results obtained during the events which have actually taken place.

 7.3 - A team is defined as the matching pair of cars under the same brand name.